cypress-io/cypress-documentation/content/api/commands/mount.md

 will need to add custom typings for your commands to get code completion and to avoid any TypeScript errors.

-The typings will need to be in a location that any code can access, therefore, we recommend creating a `cypress.d.ts` file in the root directory, and use this example as a starting point for customizing your own command:
+The typings need to be in a location that any code can access, therefore, we recommend creating a `cypress.d.ts` file in the root directory, and use this example as a starting point for customizing your own command:

 <code-group-react-vue>